Revisiting the Trade-off between Accuracy and Robustness via Weight Distribution of Filters: Introduction

 \section{Introduction}

-} \IEEEPARstart{D}{ue} to the impressive performance, Deep Neural Networks (DNNs) have recently been applied in various areas.
-However, DNNs can be misled by adversarial examples produced by adding imperceptible adversarial perturbations on clean examples \cite{szegedy2013intriguing}, which indicates that serious security issues exist in DNNs.
+} \IEEEPARstart{D}{ue} to impressive performance, Deep Neural Networks (DNNs) have recently been applied in various areas.
+However, DNNs can be misled by adversarial examples produced by adding imperceptible adversarial perturbations on clean examples \cite{szegedy2013intriguing,madry2017towards,wei2023physically}, which indicates that serious security issues exist in DNNs.
 To defend against adversarial examples, some researches are proposed to enhance the model's robustness.
-Adversarial Training \cite{madry2017towards} is proposed and proved to be an effective way to enhance the robustness of models.
-However, as a price of robustness, the clean performance will decline to a certain extent \cite{tang2021robustart}.
+Adversarial Training \cite{madry2017towards} has proved to be an effective way to enhance the robustness of models.
+However, as a price of robustness, {the accuracy for clean examples} will decline to a certain extent \cite{zhang2019theoretically}, {which greatly limits the application in practical scenarios}.